Christian Ministries – WARNING Gbee Scam

 3. He impersonated Rev. James Zaza by creating an email for him and lying by saying that Rev. James Zaza took over the Worship FM radio station for Victor Sleweon, but neither Rev. James Zaza nor his sons were ever employed by the radio station and Victor is still the station manager.
 We suspect that Gbee made up his fake email for Rev. Zaza to try to solicit funds intended for the radio station.
 So, as of May 2013 Gbee’s program with the Worship FM radio station has been banned.

 4. Darlington W. Gbee has also scammed another Ex-Mormon ministry by having them pay for a laptop that we already provided for him 7 months prior.
 Also, he is continuing to plead for funds for a new motorbike when one of our friends in ministry already provided him a brand new one 2 years ago.
-His newest scam is an attempt to raise funds for an orphanage.

 PICTURES OF DARLINGTON GBEE DISTRIBUTING OUR LITERATURE IN LIBERIA AFRICA